BDMiF-Group-2/Data-Balancing/README.md

 Over sampling is significantly recommended.
 ADASYN is more recommended since it reduces bias from synthetic data, comparing to SMOTE.

+The rebalanced-data.xlsx is the after augmented original dataset.
+The rebalanced-train-set.xlsx is the augmented train set.
+The train set is provided by Giulio.

 1.0 update:
   In order to find out an optimal K value for ADASYN (KNN based), an iteration from k = 1 to 80 was conducted with python.
   R has spent an hour to run an iteration of 10 and is yet finished.